HBIbidunni/AirBnB_clone_v3/README.md

 ## Environment
 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+To run the AirBnB Clone - RESTful API, you need the following software installed on your system:

+* Python 3.x
+* Flask
+* SQLAlchemy
+* SQLite (for local development)

 ## Installation
 * Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`
 * Access AirBnb directory: `cd AirBnB_clone`
 * Run hbnb(interactively): `./console` and enter command
 * Run hbnb(non-interactively): `echo "<command>" | ./console.py`

+## Features
+* User registration and authentication.
+* Listing and managing properties (places) for rent.
+* Writing and managing reviews for properties.
+* Booking properties for specific dates.
+* User-friendly search and filtering options.
+* Admin dashboard to manage users and properties.

 ## File Descriptions
 [console.py](console.py) - the console contains the entry point of the command interpreter.